cloudartisan/cloudartisan.github.com/content/posts/2010-05-30-rightscripts-in-any-scripting-language.markdown

 public: yes
 chronological: yes
 kind: post
-summary: Write RightScripts in any scripting language
+summary: You can write RightScripts in any scripting language with only a little jiggery-pokery.
+Break free from Bash, Ruby, or Perl and maybe write a Lua or Python RightScript instead.
+Here's how...

 [RightScale's](http://www.rightscale.com/) cloud management platform can be used to deploy and manage solutions on cloud infrastructure with some degree of automation, control, and scaling.